codemod-com/website/cms/automations/netlify-sdk-0.8.5-getEnvironmentVariables.md

 updated-on: 2024-01-10T11:59:57.776Z
 published-on: 2024-01-10T11:59:57.776Z
 seo:
-  title: Netlify-sdk V0.8.5 - getEnvironmentVariables | Codemod.com Automations
+  title: Netlify-sdk V0.8.5 - getEnvironmentVariables
-  og:title: Netlify-sdk V0.8.5 - getEnvironmentVariables | Codemod.com Automations
+  og:title: Netlify-sdk V0.8.5 - getEnvironmentVariables
-  twitter:title: Netlify-sdk V0.8.5 - getEnvironmentVariables | Codemod.com Automations
+  twitter:title: Netlify-sdk V0.8.5 - getEnvironmentVariables
   description: This codemod changes `getEnvironmentVariables` to pass an object instead of the separate arguments as required in Netlify SDK v0.8.5. twitter:card: This codemod changes `getEnvironmentVariables` to pass an object instead of the separate arguments as required in Netlify SDK v0.8.5.
 ---